manasesjesus/c8y_hw_mqtt/C/README.md

-## Hello World of Cumulocity MQTT
+### Hello World of Cumulocity MQTT

-C code of the tutorial available at https://cumulocity.com/guides/device-sdk/mqtt/#hello-mqtt
+C code of the tutorial